Starbucksstar/sqllineage/README.md

 ### Verbose Lineage Result
 And if you want to see lineage for each SQL statement, just toggle verbose option
 ```
-$ sqllineage -v -e "insert into db1.table1 select * from db2.table2; insert into db3.table3 select * from db1.table1;"
+$ starlineage -v -e "insert into db1.table1 select * from db2.table2; insert into db3.table3 select * from db1.table1;"
 Statement #1: insert into db1.table1 select * from db2.table2;
     table read: [Table: db2.table2]
     table write: [Table: db1.table1]